zherczeg/sljit/docs/general/usage/setup.md

 // SLJIT can be used in hidden.c, but not in other translation units
 ```

-This technique can also be used to generate code for multiple targets at once:
+This technique can also be used to generate code for multiple target architectures in the same binary:

 ```c title="x86-32.c"
 #include "sljitLir.h"